Collecting figures as a hobby

 Fakes

 As with precious watches and works of art in general, there are counterfeits in circulation about the figures.
 Here are a few authenticity factors that you can use to verify that this is definitely an original and licensed collectible.
 If a figure is too cheap to be genuine then it is usually a fake, and like all fakes it has nothing at all collectingvalue.
-At this point we want to emphasize that though Finanime supply only genuine licensed products, there are many types of hobbies in life.
-We do not accept illegal copying or distribution in any form, but there are a wide variety of collections and collectors from different backgrounds and we greatly appreciate all enthusiasts!
+At this point, we would like to emphasize that although Finanime only supplies genuine licensed products, there are many ways to engage in live life.
+We do not accept illegal copying or distributing them in any form, but there are a wide variety of collections and collectors from different backgrounds and we greatly appreciate all enthusiasts!

 Listed below are a few authenticity factors that you can check without opening the box; if one or more of the premium figures you acquired as new and genuine are missing, beware - it could be a fake.
 Game prizes do not have these and that is why it is difficult for a layman to identify their fakes.
 On the other hand, Game-Prize figures (see below) are already affordable anyway, and counterfeiters understandably focus on premium figures.

-Box – the box of the figure, in this hobby it is not automatically disposable but an integral part of the collectible value of the figure (excluding the boxes of game prize figures).
-There are even typos in the boxes of fakes, the box is clearly of low quality or is completely missing with some explanation.
-The most common explanation is "transportation costs".
+Box - the figure box, in this hobby it is not automatically discardable but an integral part of the collectible value of the figure (excluding game prize figure boxes).
+Fake boxes are amusingly often even spelling mistakes, the box is clearly of poor quality or missing entirely with some explanation.
+The most common explanation is "transport costs".

 Seal - the sealing tape on the lid of the box of more valuable figures is usually the manufacturers' own round tape which can no longer be put back in place after removal without any traces of opening being visible.